Wilfrid Laurier University: Laurier Library

+Lazaridis School of Business & Economics

 The Lazaridis School of Business & Economics is the business school of Wilfrid Laurier, and is located in Waterloo, Ontario.
-With more than 160 full-time and 60 part-time faculty. the school is the largest faculty at Wilfrid.
+With more than 160 full-time and 60 part-time faculty, the school is the largest faculty at Wilfrid.
 As of 2018, the School had over 30,000 alumni.
 In 2010, it was named an "outstanding business school" by The Princeton Review, which acknowledged that "We are pleased to recommend Laurier as one of the best institutions students could attend to earn an MBA".
 The school is accredited by the Association to Advance Collegiate Schools of Business (AACSB International) for all of its undergraduate, master's, and PhD programs.